isaacs/jackspeak/README.md

 Values provided will be overridden by environment variables or command line arguments.

+### `Jack.usageMarkdown(): string`

+Returns the compiled `usage` string, with all option descriptions and heading/description text, but as markdown instead of formatted for a terminal, for generating HTML documentation for your CLI.

 ## Some Example Code

 Also see [the examples